Fernand Collin Prize for Law

 The Fernand Collin Prize for Law (Dutch: Fernand Collin-prijs voor Recht) was named after Fernand Collin.
 It is awarded to a scientist who makes a significant Dutch-language contribution to law in Belgium.
 In 1972 it was awarded to an economist.
+Beginning in 2023, the prize is awarded for Dutch-language works in even years, and for English-language works in odd years.